OPEA Documentation Generation

 The output from the Sphinx build is processed by the Python script scripts/filter-known-issues.py together with a set of filter configuration files in the .known-issues folder.
 (This filtering is done as part of the Makefile.)

+The filtering tool matches and removes whole line and multi-line patterns to remove them.
+Anything left behind is considered a message that should be reported.
 You can modify the filtering by adding or editing a conf file in the .known-issues folder, following the examples found there.